Video will appear as you scroll through the story

 Why critics and historians call it the most influential concert tour of the 20th century

-The Ban by the Numbers
+Blond Ambition by the Numbers

-Alek Keshishian is a 26-year-old Harvard graduate with a camera.
-Madonna gives him total backstage access to the Blond Ambition Tour, and the footage he captures will become the most revealing music documentary anyone has ever seen.
+The cameras have been rolling since the first night of the tour.
+A 26-year-old Harvard graduate named Alek Keshishian has been given total backstage access, and the footage he is capturing will become the most revealing music documentary anyone has ever seen.

 0 XP earned this session